 Lucretius showed that it was possible to have a coherent model of the cosmos and of ethics without divine participation.
 Even if radicals from the 1400s through the 1700s weren’t actually persuaded that Lucretius’ Epicurean system was true, they could look at it and say, “Hey, look, it’s possible to create a science and an ethics without God involved at all, and if Lucretius can come up with one maybe I can come up with another, better one.”
 It proved that atheism could be a system, instead of just a single isolated thesis that required the adherent to scrap all other knowledge.

 That makes Lucretius’ masterpiece one of the most infuential poems ever.
-Of course it stands nearly alone among vast numbers of religious poems and cannot quite measure up to the most masterful of masterpieces among them, like the Divine Comedy or the Mahabharata.
+Of course it stands nearly alone among vast numbers of religious poems and I think in sheer poetic artistry it cannot quite measure up to the most masterful of masterpieces among them, like the Divine Comedy or the Mahabharata.
 Still, atheism is lucky to have it.

 But when I started the Sermons, I had never heard of Lucretius.
 I discovered him late one night, browsing the Wikipedia for poetry, probably procrastinating on writing Adrift in Space and Time.
 I was startled to find that someone had already done much of what I’m doing!
-Titus Lucretius Carus described a naturalistic worldview in a sophisticated poetic format, and his poetry is obviously designed to compete with religious poetry and lead people away from supernaturalism.
+Titus Lucretius Carus, a hundred generations ago, described a naturalistic worldview in a sophisticated poetic format, and his poetry is obviously designed to compete with religious poetry and lead people away from supernaturalism.
 That’s not all of what I hope to do, but it is arguably the most important part.
-And he has been way more successful than any poet could ever hope to be, a hundred generations ago.
+And his poetry has already been way more successful than any poet could ever hope it to be.